-In the daily content operation of AnQi CMS, we often encounter situations where we need to handle HTML content.Whether it is to display a plain text summary in a specific scenario, or to standardize content output and enhance security, removing HTML tags is a common requirement.removetagsandstriptagsThey each have unique uses and application scenarios, let's take a closer look at how they can help us efficiently clean up HTML content.
+In the daily content operation of Anqi CMS, we often encounter situations where we need to handle HTML content.In order to display plain text summaries in specific scenarios, or to standardize content output and enhance security, removing HTML tags is a common requirement.Aq CMS provides two very practical template filters for this:removetagsandstriptags.
+They each have unique uses and application scenarios, let's take a closer look at how they help us efficiently clean up HTML content.

-striptagsFilter: One-click to remove all HTML tags
+striptagsFilter: One-click to clear all HTML tags

-When our goal is to get a pure text without any formatting,striptagsThe filter is our reliable assistant.The function of this filter is very direct—it will remove all HTML and XML tags from a block of HTML content, leaving only the plain text between the tags.It will also explicitly remove HTML comments to ensure the output content is concise.
+When our goal is to obtain a pure text without any formatting,striptagsThe filter is our powerful assistant.
+The function of this filter is very direct - it removes all HTML and XML tags from a piece of HTML content, leaving only the plain text between the tags.It will explicitly remove HTML comments, ensuring the output content is concise.

-The usage is very simple, just pass the content to be processed through the pipe symbol|Pass tostriptagsthe filter.
+Its usage is very simple, just pass the content to be processed through the pipe symbol|pass tostriptagsthe filter.

 Suppose we have a piece of HTML content:<strong><i>Hello!</i></strong>